thamilthedal/foam_to_fluent2D/README.md

 - Converts fluent 3D mesh generated in OpenFoam for 2D geometries into 2D Fluent Mesh to used in ANSYS Fluent
 - Mesh format that is handled is *.msh
-- Works so far for Cartesian geometries for only one face.
+- Should work for most of structured meshes.
 - Automate meshing in batches.
 - Saves Mesh info in a database.